TinYu2019/lambda__exercise/README.md

-# lambda__exercise
+# lambda_exercise
-Simple lambda function fetching data from MySQL database
+Simple lambda function in nodejs to fetch data from MySQL database

-## Step to use this project in AWS Lambda
+## Steps to use this project in AWS Lambda
 - clone the project
 - run `npm ci` to install the dependency
 - run `zip -r lambda_exercise.zip ./` to zip all files inside the folder